Mine Air Quality Technician

 • Calibrate sampling instrumentation in accordance with relevant standards or manufacturer’s requirements and accurately record results

-On successful completion of this course, participants will be issued with a certificate of attendance.
+Upon successful completion of the course, participants will be issued with a certificate of attendance.

 Are there any special requirements for the Mine Air Quality Technician course?

-• Participants are encouraged to bring their own air pump as used in their workplace
+• Participants are strongly encouraged to bring their own air sampling pump, particularly the model used in their current workplace.

 Student TypePrice